crownstone/bluenet-bootloader/README.md

 Please post any questions about this project on https://devzone.nordicsemi.com.

-## Changes to make it work with the S130

-The S130 is not normally supported by this bootloader.
-There are quite some changes required to make it work.

-The directory that you need is [device_firmware_updates/bootloader - gcc - BLE](nrf51-dfu-bootloader-for-gcc-compiler/nrf51822_v6.0.0 - GCC_Bootloader/Board/nrf6310/device_firmware_updates/bootloader - gcc - BLE).

-One of the first things to note, is that the `arm_startup_nrf51.s` file is not used for `gcc`.
-The file `$NORDIC_SDK/Source/templates/gcc/gcc_startup_nrf51.s` is used instead.
-Instead of adjust that file in the `Makefile` we set `ASMFLAGS` to create reasonable size for stack and heap:

-    MEMORY_LIMITATIONS=-D__STACK_SIZE=1024 -D__HEAP_SIZE=1024

-Also to make sure everything fits in the limited space, we adjust:

-    CFLAGS += -Os -flto -ffunction-sections -fdata-sections -fno-builtin LDFLAGS = --specs=nano.specs -lc -lnosys -Wl,--gc-sections

-Note that `Os` might actually not be optimal for restricting memory usage.
-It is optimal with respect to space required.

-There are some references to pin layouts for our custom boards at `DoBots`.
-Feel free to remove those.
-It basically sets the right LEDS to go on/off.

-The SoftDevice we currently use has a path at `/opt/softdevices/s130_nrf51822_0.5.0-1.alpha_API/include/`.
-You'll have to update it if your softdevice SDK resides at another path.

 ## Configuration

 The configuration is described in `dfu_types.h`.
-Note that most of the changes for the `S130` series are similar to the ones of the `S310` series, so I use `S310_STACK` as a define on compilation!

-	#define CODE_REGION_START 0x0001C000  // start of application (SoftDevice S130 is big!)
-	#define BOOTLOADER_REGION_START 0x00034000 // start of bootloader at end of memory

-In the `main.c` you will see one macro:

-	#define SERIAL

-Disable that to get rid of the printing to uart.
+Furthermore, we make use of the config file from [bluenet](https://github.com/dobots/bluenet)

 ## Flashing

-If you use https://github.com/mrquincle/bluenet to write your binaries to your chip, you will have to use the following
+If you use [bluenet](https://github.com/mrquincle/bluenet) to write your binaries to your chip, you will have to use the following
 sequence:

 	./softdevice.sh all